The LGBTQ+ Community And Addiction

 Treatment Centers For The LGBTQ+ Community

-One of the reasons that LGBTQ individuals may be hesitant to get help is the lack of resources available to them that address their individual needs, especially in certain areas of the United States.
+One of the reasons that LGBTQ+ individuals may be hesitant to get help is the lack of resources that address their individual needs, especially in certain areas of the US.

-Thankfully, there are various treatment programs that focus on the isolation that members of the LGBTQ community often experience, as well as the lasting effects of conducting a “closeted” life or being the victim of discrimination.
+However, there are various treatment programs that focus on the isolation that members of the LGBTQ+ community often experience, as well as the lasting effects of conducting a “closeted” life or being the victim of discrimination.

-LGBTQ-specific rehab centers help pinpoint any co-occurring mental health disorders, which helps with lasting healing and recovery.
-Without addressing the underlying reason to use or any conditions that may be contributing to an addiction, there is a far greater chance for relapse.
+LGBTQ+-specific rehab centers help pinpoint any co-occurring mental health disorders, which helps with lasting healing and recovery.
+Without addressing the underlying reasons for substance use or other conditions contributing to addiction, there is a far greater chance for relapse.

 Get The Help You Need

-By entering a rehab center that specializes in LGBTQ addiction and care, you will feel like part of the majority rather than the minority, and be surrounded by individuals that can provide support and encouragement.
+The LGBTQ+ community faces many challenges, stigmas, and other societal pressures that can contribute to a substance abuse problem or mental health condition.
+By entering a rehab center that specializes in LGBTQ+ addiction and care, you will feel like part of the majority rather than the minority and be surrounded by individuals that can provide support and encouragement.

-If you or someone you love is struggling with an addiction, please contact a dedicated treatment provider for help.
+If you or someone you love is struggling with an addiction and want to explore treatment options, contact a treatment provider for help.